openforcefield/openforcefield.org/content/about/roadmap/_index.md

 - **Infrastructure** — Improving the software tools we use for fitting, to enable faster fitting experiments involving larger datasets and advanced fitting targets or methods.
 - **Usability / Community** — Putting our software and models into the hands of real users and enabling them to advance their scientific programs.

+The projects listed here are proposals developed by staff that represent our vision of steps we could take that move us toward our roadmap objectives.
+Projects that we believe to offer the most direct path toward value to the Open Force Field Consortium are listed first.
+Projects listed as "ALT" (dashed border) may be of interest to alternative funding sources.

 Click any project to view details.

 <link rel="stylesheet" href="css/main.css">